WilliamWang303/dense-clutter-grasp/README.md

 ### Train
 1. Download pre-trained vgg-16 model at [here](https://drive.google.com/file/d/1sPQPy8hudhlaVKGl4awWb60ydJmk-SP-/view?usp=sharing) and put the model to the [directory](https://github.com/DLR-RM/AugmentedAutoencoder/tree/master/auto_pose/ae).
 2. Put our provided files in denoise_ae folder to the same directory.
-3. Start training with the same process.
+3. Start training with the same process explained in the [repository](https://github.com/DLR-RM/AugmentedAutoencoder).

 ### Evaluation
 The recall of pose estimation on T-LESS dataset is about 50.31.